 National Diabetes Audit

 The National Diabetes Audit (NDA) is the largest annual clinical audit in the world, integrating data from both primary and secondary care sources, making it the most comprehensive audit of its kind.
-The NDA is currently closed for submissions.
+The audit is now CLOSED for submissions for the 2013-2014 collection and will reopen during July 2015 for the 2014-15 collection.

 |Audit Year||Data Collection Period|